 Vanessa Rogers Scholarship Fund

 The Vanessa Rogers Scholarship was established to honor Vanessa Rogers, a teacher and community leader who encouraged her students to pursue careers in the arts.
 Leeds Center for the Arts is proud to offer two nonrenewable $500 scholarships to two graduating high school seniors that are committed to a four year institution with intent to study an artistic or educational field.
-The 2022 Scholarship will be live in early 2022.
-Check back later.
+The 2022 Scholarship is live now!
+Applications are due May 10, 2022.

 Committed to a four-year institution with intent to study an artistic or educational field